Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 Welcome to JavaScript, which has so much drama - 10+ systems/formats just for modularization/namespace:

 1. IIFE module: JavaScript **module pattern**
-2. Revealing module: JavaScript **revealing module pattern**
+1. Revealing module: JavaScript **revealing module pattern**
-3. **CJS module**: CommonJS module, or Node.js module
+1. **CJS module**: CommonJS module, or Node.js module
-4. **AMD module**: Asynchronous Module Definition, or RequireJS module
+1. **AMD module**: Asynchronous Module Definition, or RequireJS module
-5. **UMD module**: Universal Module Definition, or UmdJS module
+1. **UMD module**: Universal Module Definition, or UmdJS module
-6. **ES module**: ECMAScript 2015, or ES6 module
+1. **ES module**: ECMAScript 2015, or ES6 module
-7. **ES dynamic module**: ECMAScript 2020, or ES11 dynamic module
+1. **ES dynamic module**: ECMAScript 2020, or ES11 dynamic module
-8. **System module**: SystemJS module
+1. **System module**: SystemJS module
-9. **Webpack module**: transpile and bundle of CJS, AMD, ES modules
+1. **Webpack module**: transpile and bundle of CJS, AMD, ES modules
-10. **Babel module**: transpile ES module
+1. **Babel module**: transpile ES module
-11. **TypeScript module** and namespace
+1. **TypeScript module** and namespace

 Fortunately, now JavaScript has standard built-in language features for modules, and it is supported by Node.js and all the latest modern browsers.
-For older environments, you can still code with the new ES module syntax, then use Webpack/Babel/SystemJS/TypeScript to transpile to older or compatible syntax.
+For the older environments, you can still code with the new ES module syntax, then use Webpack/Babel/SystemJS/TypeScript to transpile to older or compatible syntax.